treedomtrees/graphql-auth-opa/README.md

 ## Custom directive

-The authorization directive can be customized registering a custom one in the schema and specifying its name in the plugin configuration
+The authorization directive can be customized registering a custom one in the schema and specifying its name in the plugin configuration:

 ```graphql
 scalar OpaOptions